Mansour4431/Getting-and-Cleaning-Data-Assignment4/README.md

 CodeBook.md - Contains the definitions of each of the columns in our generated tidy.txt file.

+README.md - Corrected args in the read.table() command.
 ### Load the necessary libraries
 library(dplyr)